unn-info-tech/custom_user_auth/README.md

 During the testing phase, if you encounter any issues with the Celery tasks related to OTP verification, the one-time password (OTP) will be printed in the terminal.
 You have the option to use the project even without configuring this feature.

-If your Django project requires asynchronous task processing using Celery and you want to configure it with Redis as the message broker on your local machine, follow these steps:

 1. **Install and Set Up Redis:**